 As summer fast approaches, kids (and their parents) start thinking about camp.
 For first-time campers, emotions run the gamut from nervousness to excitement and everything in between.
 Parents try to comfort their children in each stage of the process, and may feel some of these same emotions themselves.

 While you pack the duffel bags, here are some tips to keep in mind for a fantastic first summer at camp:

-- Do prepare for camp together.
-Filling out forms and making decisions about camp - like what to pack [link here to packing tips] - should be a joint venture, keeping in mind your child's maturity.
+Filling out forms and making decisions about camp - like what to pack - should be a joint venture, keeping in mind your child's maturity.
 If your child feels a part of the decision-making process, her chances of having a positive experience will improve.
 For more packing suggestions, check out our Pinterest boards.

 The more detailed the responses to questions and concerns, the better.
 A parent’s words will help kids draw the picture in their heads of what camp is going to look like.
 Not sure how to answer?
 Then tell him in time you’ll find out and get back to him.
 Then, do a little research: Maybe the camp webpage has the answer.
 Talk to your rabbi – he or she likely spent some time at camp last summer.
 Perhaps an experienced camp parent can help - many camps have Facebook pages or online forums for parents.
 Or, give the camp director a call.

 There are so many reasons why parents decide to send their children to camp, or that kids decided they wanted to go to camp.
 Even in the face of expressed fears, parents must focus their attention to those reasons: The fun, the friendship, all of the activities, the new skills, the independence, the Jewish spirit – whatever resonates for a particular child, make those the themes of the pre-camp pep talks.